Science says 92 percent of people don't achieve their goals. Perhaps, most of them have never learned how to effectively set their goals.

 So how do you teach your kids to set their own goals?

-Below, I’ll share four research-based steps for helping your child set effective goals, track progress, and stay motivated in the process.
+Below, are four research-based steps for helping your child set effective goals, track progress, and stay motivated in the process.

-Step 1: Let Your Child Choose Her “Big Goal”
+Step 1: Let Your Child Choose Their “Big Goal”

-If your child has a genuine desire to reach her goal, she’s far more likely to be intrinsically motivated, driven, and ultimately successful.
+If your child has a genuine desire to reach their goal, they are far more likely to be intrinsically motivated, driven, and ultimately successful.

-Instead of pushing your child to set a goal that you want her to reach, help her consider what she truly wants to accomplish or achieve this year.
+Instead of pushing your child to set a goal that you want them to reach, help them consider what they truly want to accomplish or achieve this year.